-As a non-profit organization the Irish Cultural Center and McClelland Library is dependent upon your generous support in helping us meet our mission.
+As a non-profit organization the Irish Cultural and Learning Foundation is dependent upon your generous support.

-If you are interested in making a material donation to the Irish Cultural Center please fill out our Material Donation Form and send it back to us for review.
-Once reviewed we will inform the contact person if we can accept the item or if we must deny the item.
+If you are interested in making a material donation to the Irish Cultural and Learning Foundation please fill out our Material Donation Form below.

 - Golf Cart

 - Digital Photograph printer

 McClelland Library Gift Policies:

 If you are interested in making a donation of materials to the McClelland Library please take a moment to review the guidelines for donated materials.
 Due to the high volume of donations received, ALL material donations of books, magazines, journals, art, or mixed media must be approved by the librarian before they can be brought to the Library.
 Donations without prior approval will not be accepted on the spot.
 Please email firstname.lastname@example.org to discuss your donation.

 The McClelland Library encourages donors to provide a listing of materials, including the name, dates, and general condition of the intended donation.
 If gifts are accepted, it should be understood that, upon receipt, the McClelland Library becomes the owner of the material and, as such, reserves the right to determine its retention, location, and other considerations related to its use, maintenance or removal.

 As a suggestion, we ask donors to also consider giving a minimum of $5 per volume donated, whenever possible, to help expedite processing, as well as defray costs of maintaining the material given to the McClelland Library.